Before applying for a firm’s vacation scheme or training contract, you need to do some research. This is important for two reasons:

 - Who were their opponents?

 Place in the profession

-Has anything happened to the organisation recently (eg, merged or acquired LLP status)?
+- Has anything happened to the organisation recently (eg, merged or become an alternative business structure)?

 The firm and you